pranita268/DigiMall/README.md

-# DigiMall - Client-side shop to buy products online
+ DigiMall,  the Client-side shop to buy products online